About

 The ideal candidate must be able to demonstrate:

-• Primary degree (NFQ level 8 or equivalent) in Chemistry, Industrial/Chemical Engineering or relevant related discipline.
+• Primary degree (NFQ level 8 or equivalent) in Engineering, Science or other appropriate

 Desirable